 And you had a whole heap of other problems along with it but in a space of effectively a generation, the entire way that the country ran, changed and then they built out infrastructure and flowed on from that.

-Same things happened in China in the last sort of 40 or 50 years.
+The same things happened in China in the last sort of 40 or 50 years.
 You know you’re going from a very village agricultural society into now we’ve got massive manufacturing.

 China has become the world’s manufacturing industry.

-People have come from the villages to the city, same sort of trend but on a different scale.
+People have come from the villages to the city, the same sort of trend but on a different scale.

 And of course, then you’re going to build housing and you’re going to build cities and infrastructure, and all those sorts of things for that big change.